-i.
-Submission

-- MCSW will promote a call-for-applications (for all regional commissions) during the annual application period, between August and October each year. - In the event that a seat becomes open outside of the annual application period, a separate call for applications can be issued for that individual regional commission. - Applicants apply through an MCSW-issued electronic form (e-form) that is shared with the public during any call-for-applications promotion, and also lives on the MCSW website (https://www.mass.gov/servicedetails/regionalcommissions) year-round. - 4.
-Regional commissions are welcome to share this e-form with prospective candidates in their region. - Applicants must also submit a résumé by email to the MCSW office for their application to be considered complete. - When the application window has closed, MCSW makes a record of applicants received for each regional commission.
+- i.
+Submission - MCSW will promote a call-for-applications (for all regional commissions) during the annual application period, between August and October each year. - In the event that a seat becomes open outside of the annual application period, a separate call for applications can be issued for that individual regional commission. - Applicants apply through an MCSW-issued electronic form (e-form) that is shared with the public during any call-for-applications promotion, and also lives on the MCSW website year-round.
+Regional Commissions - Massachusetts Commission on the Status of Women (masscsw.org) - 4.
+Regional commissions are welcome to share this e-form with prospective candidates in their region. - 5.
+Applicants must also submit a résumé by email to the MCSW office for their application to be considered complete. - 6.
+When the application window has closed, MCSW makes a record of applicants received for each regional commission.

-ii.
-Review

-- First, MCSW shares application packets (e-form and résumé per candidate) and an applicant rating sheet with respective regional commissions to garner general their candidate feedback. - Regional commissions return the rating sheet containing compiled, specific candidate feedback to the MCSW office.
-(Please see section 6. a. ii for instructions on how to call an executive session in regional commission meetings for a preliminary screening of candidates for appointment.) - MCSW shares each regional commission's rating sheet and application packets
+- ii.
+Review - First, MCSW shares application packets (e-form and résumé per candidate) and an applicant rating sheet with respective regional commissions to garner general their candidate feedback. - Regional commissions return the rating sheet containing compiled, specific candidate feedback to the MCSW office.
+(Please see section 6. a. ii for instructions on how to call an executive session in regional commission meetings for a preliminary screening of candidates for appointment.) - 3.
+MCSW shares each regional commission's rating sheet and application packets